Meet Ulzii – the founder and driving force behind the Nogoon Nuur Community Project Ulaanbaatar.

 ‘The kids in this area often have a very hard life.
 I want to give them somewhere to play.’

 In the summer, he offers pedalo boats for children (and their parents) to use.
 In the winter, it converts to an ice-skating rink.
 Both experiences are affordable for local families surrounding the project.
-In the spring and autumn, the focus is on developing the site – maintenance, planting trees, construction of the indoor community space.
+In the spring and autumn, the focus is on developing the site – maintenance, planting trees, construction of the indoor community space which Ulzii uses to provide free education to the local children & in 2019 that included English & learning to play the guitar.
 Long term residents include a pair of ducks, doves and a rabbit.

 Over this time Ulzii has planted over 500 trees and focused on creating a healthy, green, public space for Mongolian people, especially children in the ger area.
 What is most noticeable about the whole area is the lack of rubbish.
 Surprising in Ulaanbaatar.
 The local children that visit are encouraged to respect the area and to help protect it.

-I love this place immensely.
-That’s why we include it as part of our free city walking tour of UB – making a donation per person that visits.
-It shows our guests a different more local side to Ulaanbaatar.
+Visiting the Nogoon Nuur Community Project in Ulaanbaatar shows our guests a different more local side to Mongolia’s capital city.
 A majority of international travellers opt to quickly by-pass Ulaanbaatar – maybe including a quick visit to the National History Museum or the Tumen Ekh Culture Show.
 However, Ulaanbaatar is so much more than just the central downtown district.
+We’re proud to work in long-term local community partnership with Ulzii and be part of this remarkable space. 🇲🇳❤️⠀⠀

 Jess @ Eternal Landscapes Mongolia